Code-Institute-Submissions/Milestoneprojectone-2/README.md

 ### Tools & Libraries
 * Git
-*Font-Awsome
+* Font-Awsome
 * Google Fonts
+* w3schools.com CSS Libraries.

 ## Testing

 When testing i have been working with validator.w3.org for the HTML and for the CSS jogsaw.w3.org validator.

 When testing the first time i got a few errors regarding the icon links.
-And the links to each site.
-I first started doint the project in visual studios but later on changed to gitpod and then i hadent made a few changes to connect each website.
-And i also got a warning regardning one section that lacked a h element.
-And that has been changed so the warning isent showing.

-Testing later i got a few errors about the social links and icons that the end tag of was missing.
-The problem was then fixed and the error did not show again.
-Also one paragraph text missed the end tag and the problem was fixed.

-A lot of missing end tags at each time for testing.
-All has been fixed.
+A warning regardning one section that lacked a h element and a few misses to start or close the div and section tags.

 When validating the Style css i got no errors.